Rio Marié Liveaboard - Brazil

-The speckled, the largest of all peacock bass, average 10-to 18-pounds in the more remote locations but have been known to reach 30-pounds.
-2017 pending world-record peacock - almost 31-pounds!
-In 2016, a 28 ½-pound fly-caught peacock bass was landed at the Rio Marié.
+The Temensis peacock bass, the largest of all peacock bass, average 10-to 18-pounds in the more remote locations but have been known to reach 30-pounds.
+In 2016, a 28 ½-pound fly-caught peacock bass was landed at the Rio Marié, and in 2017, a near 31-pounder!
+(It was disqualified as an IGFA world-record due to some technical issues.)
 The butterfly peacock bass are abundant and smaller, reaching up to 13-pounds.

-The liveaboard’s three-month seasons runs mid-September to mid-December.
+The liveaboard’s three-month season runs mid-September to mid-December.
 This is the dry season when the water levels are at their lowest.